jmakhack/hydrate-reminder/CONTRIBUTING.md

 # How to Contribute

 Hey, it's nice to see fellow software developers interested in contributing to a project that aims to assist OSRS players in living a healthy lifestyle.
+Come join the [Discord](https://discord.gg/RTgxfFW9mS) to meet fellow contributors and to discuss contributions to this project!

 Before contributing to a bugfix or feature, please search [Issues](https://github.com/jmakhack/hydrate-reminder/issues) to see if the request already exists and/or is currently being worked on.
 If not, create a [New Issue](https://github.com/jmakhack/hydrate-reminder/issues/new/choose) describing the enhancement or bugfix for the plugin.
 No pull requests should be created without an associated issue.
 If you plan to work on an issue, just leave a comment on the issue asking to pick it up and then you're free to work on it (unless someone previously commented the same).